DvD: Unleashing a Generative Paradigm for Document Dewarping via Coordinates-based Diffusion Model: Related work

 \subsection{Data-driven Methods}

 Data-driven methods bring a shift toward a regression-based paradigm, significantly lessening reliance on both assumptions and hardware.
-Ma et al.~\citeyearpar{ma2018docunet} pioneer to employ deep neural networks to solve document dewarping by framing it as a mapping regression task.
+Ma et al.~\citeyearpar{ma2018docunet} pioneer the application of deep neural networks to solve document dewarping by framing it as a mapping regression task.
 Subsequent DewarpNet~\cite{das2019dewarpnet} reformulates the traditional "reconstruct-then-dewarp" paradigm via two regression networks while collecting a high-quality synthetic dataset Doc3D using rendering software.
 CREASE~\cite{markovitz2020can} explores multi-modal warped document representations to strengthen the dewarping performance.
 DocProj~\cite{li2019document} and PW-DewarpNet~\cite{das2021end} opt to dewarp documents in a patch-wise manner, benefiting the results at local details.
 DispFlow~\cite{xie2020dewarping} and DDCP~\cite{xie2021document} investigate the effectiveness of mapping and sparse control points as deformation representations, respectively.
-DocTr~\cite{feng2021doctr} replaces convolutional network with vision transformer, achieving significant performance boosts.
+DocTr~\cite{feng2021doctr} replaces the convolutional network with a vision transformer, achieving significant performance boosts.
 RDGR~\cite{jiang2022RDGR}, DocGeoNet~\cite{Feng2022geodocnet}, and FTA~\cite{li2023foreground} leverage text-line features to keep textual content alignment.
 PaperEdge~\cite{RN58}, Marior~\cite{jiaxin2022marior}, and DocReal~\cite{yu_docreal_2024} devise two-stage networks, which first coarsely dewarp the mask of document, then refine details.
 FDRNet~\cite{xue2022fourier} introduces frequency-domain insight, designing an image-level loss based on high-frequency textures extracted from the Fourier transformation.
 UVDoc~\cite{verhoeven2023neural} exploits a novel data annotation pipeline through optical invisibility of ultraviolet ink to acquire pseudo-real training data.
 LA-Doc~\cite{li2023ladoc} constructs a synthetic dataset with large-scale deformation patterns via physical mass-spring systems and proposes a layout-aware dewarping network.
 Inv3D and DocMatcher~\cite{hertlein2025docmatcher,hertlein2023inv3d} present a template-based document dewarping using auxiliary template information.
+DocHFormer~\cite{zhou_dochformer_2025} introduces a novel shuffle transformer block to harmonize feature representation.
+DocRes~\cite{zhang_2024_docres} develops a unified model that integrates multiple low-quality document enhancement tasks.
 These methods concentrate on curating training datasets and devising regression networks, whereas their intrinsic discriminative nature is unexplored, which constrains the dewarping performance.